10 Site Characterization

 10.4 Data Analysis and Interpretation

 There are a number of approaches, methods, and tools available for analyzing and interpreting site characterization data from a wide range of contaminated sites.
-Examples of approaches, methods, and tools that may be relevant to PFAS sites are described below.
+Examples of approaches, methods, and tools that may be relevant to PFAS sites are described below, but site-specific objectives and characterizations should be considered when determining an appropriate approach.

-Analytical leaching methods such as Synthetic Precipitation Leaching Procedure (SPLP) [SW-846 Method 1312 (USEPA 2014)] and the Toxicity Characteristic Leaching Procedure (TCLP) [SW-846 Method 1311 (USEPA 2014)] may provide insight into the leachability of PFAS from vadose zone materials.
-The TCLP is designed to determine the mobility of both organic and inorganic analytes present in liquid, solid, and multiphasic wastes for waste characterization purposes (USEPA 2014).
-The SPLP is designed to determine the mobility of both organic and inorganic analytes present in liquids, soils, and waste to evaluate the potential of contaminants to leach into groundwater (USEPA 2014).
+Analytical leaching methods such as the Synthetic Precipitation Leaching Procedure (SPLP) [SW-846 Method 1312 (USEPA 2021)] and the Toxicity Characteristic Leaching Procedure (TCLP) [SW-846 Method 1311 (USEPA 2021)] may be able to provide site-specific insight into the leachability of PFAS from vadose zone materials.
+The TCLP “is designed to determine the mobility of both organic and inorganic analytes present in liquid, solid, and multiphasic wastes” for waste characterization purposes (USEPA 2021).
+The SPLP is designed to determine the mobility of both organic and inorganic analytes present in liquids, soils, and waste to evaluate the potential of contaminants to leach into groundwater (USEPA 2021).
 Therefore, the SPLP is typically used for soils in site characterization contaminant leaching studies and allows for less acidic extraction fluids (simulating exposure to acid rain) than the TCLP test (simulating exposure in a landfill) so it can better represent environmental conditions expected to be encountered at a site.
+Currently some state agencies include the SPLP test as part of their PFAS assessment guidance, so state-specific guidance or requirements should be verified.

 USEPA has also developed a Leaching Environmental Assessment Framework (LEAF).
 LEAF is a leaching evaluation framework consisting of four leaching tests (SW-846 Methods 1313, 1314, 1315, and 1316), a data management tool, and approaches for estimating constituent releases from solid materials (USEPA 2019).
 The four leaching tests discussed have been validated for inorganic constituents, but the methods and/or framework may be helpful when evaluating leaching of PFAS in the environment.